Rebecca founded ACT as the North Country’s first locally-based, grassroots land conservancy and served as its first board president.

 After arriving in New Hampshire in 1993, she took a job as a cub reporter for The Courier newspaper in Littleton.
 Her newspaper and freelance work focused on forestry, wildlife, and outdoor recreation.
 She also reported for N.H.
 Public Radio for some years before becoming editor of The Courier.
 Rebecca left the newspaper to become Communications Director for the Connecticut River Joint Commissions.
 Rebecca’s book, Women on High: Pioneers of Mountaineering was honored by the National Outdoor Book Awards.
 She is editor and contributing author of Where the Great River Rises: An Atlas of the Upper Connecticut River Watershed.
 She wrote the concluding chapter on the region’s future in the acclaimed book, Beyond the Notches: Stories of Place in New Hampshire’s North Country, published in 2011.

 Rebecca is also a dedicated volunteer.
 She is past chair of the North Country Region Advisory Board of the N.H.
 Charitable Foundation.
 She served on the board of the Arts Alliance of Northern New Hampshire, on the Sugar Hill Conservation Commission, and the North Country Council board of directors.
-She is a trustee of the Fairbanks Museum in St. Johnsbury, Vt., serves on the Sugar Hill Planning Board, and is a NH commissioner on the Connecticut River Joint Commissions.
+She was a trustee of the Fairbanks Museum in St. Johnsbury, Vt., served on the Sugar Hill Planning Board, and was president and a NH commissioner on the Connecticut River Joint Commissions.

-She serves in the NH Legislature representing the towns of Franconia, Lisbon, Lyman, Monroe, and Sugar Hill and sits on the Environment & Agriculture Committee.
+She served two terms in the NH Legislature representing the towns of Franconia, Lisbon, Lyman, Monroe, and Sugar Hill and sits on the Environment & Agriculture Committee.
 When not running the roads between Bethlehem and Concord, Rebecca can be found on trout streams, trail running, hiking, and hunting.
-She lives with her husband Harry Reid and their nemesis Wily-Mo (Australian shepherd) in Sugar Hill.
+She lives in Sugar Hill with Toby and Ricker, Australian shepherds.

 operations & compliance manager